What Is Key West Known For Pin 1

 4. The Conch Republic.
 On April 23, 1982, Key West declared secession from the U.S.A.
 The symbolic act was a protest against the Border Patrol checkpoint at the entrance of US 1 in search of illegal immigrants and drugs.
 The checkpoint was a major inconvenience for tourists coming to the island and caused gigantic traffic jams.
 Although the secession was symbolic, the Conch Republic Independence Celebration in April is one hell of a party you mustn’t miss.

 5. The Southernmost Point.
 Key West is known for being the southernmost point of the contiguous United States.
 The Southernmost Buoy at the end of Simonton Street marks the Southernmost Tip of the Continental U.S.A.
 The simple monument is a popular spot for sunset photos.
-If you prefer to avoid crowds, go there in the morning.
+If you prefer to avoid crowds, my advice is to go in the morning.

 Southernmost Point